Power Domains and genpd

 Further reading

-- Runtime PM — usage counting, autosuspend, dev_pm_ops
+- Runtime PM — usage counting, autosuspend, dev_pm_ops; genpd's runtime_suspend/resume hooks build on this

 - System Suspend — system-wide sleep; genpd participates in the freeze/suspend sequence